OfficeDev/office-scripts-docs/docs/develop/use-json.md

 }
 ```

-Since the rows in the earlier table contain those fields, a script can easily convert each row into a `Transaction` object.
+The rows in the sample table correspond to the properties in the interface, so a script can easily convert each row into a `Transaction` object.
 This is useful when outputting the data for Power Automate.
 The following script iterates over each row in the table and adds it to a `Transaction[]`.

 ```typescript
 function main(workbook: ExcelScript.Workbook) {